Nintails-TF/tabula-rasa/tabula-rasa/03_Knowledge_Domains/Chess/Theory/Checklists.md

 1. Which pieces can capture?
 2. How does each capture affect pawn structure?
-3. Which piece needs development?
+3. Which piece needs development / Improves activity?
 4. What's my opponent's best reply to each?